Alexadre4444/X4CustomFaction/README.md

 * Add a basic views for the turret properties
 * Add some Split turrets
-* Fix turret cost time at 10
+* Set turret cost time to 10 for every turrets
+* Adding production method for turrets

 ## Roadmap